ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 ```

 ## 2. Installing required libraries
-Since we'll be using a fair amount of libraries, its easier for us and for the final user to define a `requirements.txt` file, the reason being we can quickly install all dependencies with a single `pip` command.
+Since we'll be using a fair amount of libraries, it's easier for us and for the final user to define a `requirements.txt` file, the reason being we can quickly install all dependencies with a single `pip` command.

 The `requirements.txt` file will be located inside our project folder, `sentiment-analysis-with-python`, and will contain the following packages: